-- Bird Monitoring Methods Gilbert, G. et al, RSPB (1998) - Raptors: A field guide for surveys and monitoring Hardey, J. et al, Scottish Natural Heritage (2009)
+- Bird Monitoring Methods Gilbert, G. et al, RSPB (1998) - Raptors: A field guide for surveys and monitoring Hardey, J. et al, (2009)

-For all survey methods a paper copy of all the maps should be retained as evidence of the activity.
+For all survey methods a paper or digital copy of all the maps should be retained as evidence of the activity.